zx12123/KoopTCN/README.md

 ##explanation

-The code file contains the py files of all the models we used.data_provider, exp, models, and run.py belong to the KoopTCN model file, and the rest of the files are baseline models
+The code file contains the py files of all the models we used.data_provider, exp, models, and run.py belong to the KoopTCN model file, and the rest of the files are baseline models,This paper is developed based on the Koopa model.The koopa model code is linked to:https://github.com/thuml/Koopa.